 I can't see where there was any of that.

-It was just approval, approval, approval, Pfizer.
+It was just approval, approval, approval, FISA.

-And basically what they did was they swore to an affidavit illegally, saying it was real.
+And basically what they did was they swore to an affidavit illegally saying it was real.

 It wasn't real, saying it was truthful.